 Your email signature is an integral part of your branding.
-It’s something that will be seen by everyone, from suppliers through to potential customers.
+It’s something that will be seen by everyone, from suppliers to potential customers.
 With this in mind, it’s imperative that your email signature catches the eye – but how?
-We have rounded up some of the best free email signature templates for you to use as inspiration.
-However, before we go into those, let’s look at the importance of an email signature, how to make one, and what it should include.
+We’ve teamed up with the industry leader in email signature management, Exclaimer, to uncover the very best email signature templates for inspiration.

 At the very least, your email signature should include a few basic elements, such as: